 will draw the solid obtained from revolving f(x) around the x-axis from 0 to π .
 Click on the solid obtained and drag the mouse to rotate the solid in different directions.
-This can be very useful for visualizing the 3-d graph.
+This can be very useful for visualizing the 3d graph.
 Try changing the range to 0 to 2π .
 What solid is obtained?
 Why?
-Play around with the x-range to obtain different solids.
+Play around with the x-range (the x=0..Pi option) to obtain different solids.

-Now go back up to where you defined f(x), and change it to $f(x) = \sqrt{x}$ using the sqrt(x) command or the Expression template on the left.
+Now go back up to where you defined f(x) and change it to $f(x) = \sqrt{x}$ using the sqrt(x) command or the Expression template on the left.
 Replace Pi with 2 in your tubeplot command, and reexecute the command.
-Notice in what direction the 3-D picture is oriented.
+Notice in what direction the 3D picture is oriented.
 Play around with orientation by clicking on the graph and dragging the mouse.
 Note that this solid is open at one end while the previous one was closed at both ends.
 Why does this happen?

 We can think of solids of revolution as using a certain amount of surface area to enclose a certain amount of volume.
 This leads to the natural question, "What is the maximum volume V possible using the minimum amount of surface area S?"
 Which function over what interval will achieve this?
 Alternatively, we could ask, for a given volume of 1 unit, what solid will have the least possible surface area?
-This is similar to the classical calculus problem: What are the dimensions of the fence which encloses the most area with the least amount of fence?
+This is similar to the classical calculus problem: What are the dimensions of the fence that encloses the most area with the least amount of fence?

-We can start to answer this question by studying the ratio $S^{[3/2]}/V$.
+We can start to answer this question by studying the ratio $S^{3/2}/V$.
 It turns out that, no matter what solid you study, this ratio is bounded below by a certain value.
-Your job is to FIND THAT VALUE and to investigate this fact using several examples.
+Your job is to FIND THAT VALUE (the smallest possible value) and to investigate this fact using several examples.

-NOTE: The reason for the 3/2 power is because volume is measured in terms of some dimension, say r, cubed (think of a cube or a sphere) whereas surface area is measured in terms of r squared (think of a square or a circle).
+NOTE: The reason for the 3/2 power is because volume is measured in terms of some dimension, say r, cubed (think of a cube or a sphere), whereas surface area is measured in terms of r^2 (think of a square or a circle).
 Thus, if we divide S raised to the 3/2 by V, we will get $(r^2)^{3/2}$ divided by r^3 so that the r's cancel out.
-(This concept is known as geometric similarity.)
+(This concept is known as geometric similarity and $S^{3/2}/V$ is a dimensionless quantity.)
 The resulting constant is a way of comparing the volume and surface area for a particular solid, neglecting the actual size of the solid.